Skip to main content

 A safe bet if you just want the best Android phones on offer.

-We'd recommend you stick to the Galaxy S and Note series and avoid their cheap, mid-priced phones.
+We'd recommend that, provided you have the budget, you should stick to the Galaxy S series and avoid their cheap, mid-priced phones.

 We've found they tend to make compromises on quality and specs while somewhat maintaining Samsung's premium price tag.